stardust5555/spanish-vocab-game/plan.md

 ## Populating our table
 1. Import our query from "index.js"
-2. Import our cats data
+2. Import our data from libs
 3. Set up a for loop which queries the database
   - create an async function called populateTable
   - create a or loop